Best Practices for Sending

 Refine your list quality

 When pulling together customer email addresses, be sure to remove anyone who has previously bounced, unsubscribed, or otherwise.
 Scrubbing any bad email addresses will ensure you’re only using your plan’s volume for active customers who will be likely to respond.
-If sending via SMS, double-check all phone numbers to ensure they’re still valid (ex. if a customer recently updated their number).

 Add detail with Properties